-VSS is seeking proposals for symposia to be held during the 2019 VSS Annual Meeting, which begins Friday, May 17, 2019.
+VSS invites proposals for symposia to be held during the 2019 VSS Annual Meeting, which begins Friday, May 17, 2019.
 Four to six symposia will be scheduled, with two parallel programs in each two-hour time slot.

 Symposia should deal with contemporary research topics in vision research.
-Symposia can be organized along the lines of content (e.g., neural bases of object recognition, attentional mechanisms, etc.) or methodology (e.g., classification images, TMS, etc.), but in every case talks within a symposium should focus on broader conceptual themes than a typical VSS presentation.
+Symposia can be organized along the lines of content (e.g., neural bases of object recognition, attentional mechanisms, etc.) or methodology (e.g., classification images, convolutional neural networks, etc.), but in every case presentations should focus on broader conceptual themes than a typical VSS presentation.
 The recommended format is for four or five individual talks.
 Discussion time can be scheduled according to the organizers’ discretion (e.g., after individual talks, concentrated at the end of a session, or a mixture of both).
 Both talk length and how discussion will be organized should be specified in the proposal.
-Other formats will be considered, but proposals for other formats should include a clear rationale.
+Other formats will be considered, but proposals for other formats should include a compelling rationale.
 Symposia often benefit from a diversity of perspectives and institutional affiliations.
 Proposals from young investigators are encouraged.

 The symposium organizer must be a current VSS member, but invited speakers are not required to be VSS members.
 All speakers are required to register for the meeting.
 Submitting a symposium proposal or speaking in a symposium does not prevent you from submitting an abstract for a talk or poster presentation at VSS.

 Proposals will be evaluated by the VSS Board of Directors using a variety of criteria including scientific merit, timeliness, theoretical innovation and breadth, methodological innovation, lack of overlap with the regular program, and diversity of the speakers.

 Notification will be sent on November 27, 2018.
 Please direct any questions to .